risilab/cormorant/README.rst

 Using pip
 `````````

-Cormorant is installable using pip.
+Cormorant is installable from source using pip.
 You can currently install it from
 source by going to the directory with setup.py::

     pip install cormorant .